WP-API/WP-API/docs/wp-json.md

 Index
 -----
-The Index entity is a JSON object of site properties.
+The Index entity is a JSON object with site properties.
 The following properties are defined for the Index entity object.

 ### `name`